 Karen Usha Gray, Mom of Neil, Classical Singer and Recording Artist

-When kids are starting off on guitar they can usually fit comfortably into a student size guitar at about age 7.
-Nylon strings are recommended as their finger tips are not tough enough yet to press down on thin sharp steel strings.
-It is usually only the high E and B string that need to be changed out.
+When kids are starting out on guitar they can usually fit comfortably into a student size guitar at about age 7.
+Nylon strings are recommended for the first month or 2 as their finger tips are not tough enough yet to press down on thin sharp steel strings.

-I often get asked if it is ok to start on an electric as it is often presumed that one graduates from acoustic to electric.
+I often get asked if it's okay to start on an electric as it is often presumed that one graduates from acoustic to electric.
 It is really up to the individual.
 If you want to shred heavy metal licks, get an electric.
-But if you are interested only in Spanish or classical finger-styling then a wider bridge nylon string guitar is the order of the day.
+But if you are interested finger-styling then a wider bridge nylon string guitar is the order of the day.

-As there are so many ways to approach the guitar and certain approaches work best with certain styles of music, I help students by focusing on those approaches depending on their musical goals.
+As there are so many ways to approach the guitar and certain approaches work best with certain genes of music, I help students by focusing on those approaches depending on their musical goals.

 We all have some level of natural ability when it comes to singing.
 One person may have an amazing sounding voice but can not hit one note right.
 Another, the opposite.Things such as projection, breath control, diction, range, note distinction and tonal quality can vary drastically from individual to individual.

 I draw heavily on methods introduced in the 1980s which teaches one to sing using their body energy.